-Leidos is looking for a embedded Military Family Life Counselor to support the adult population at Camp Casey near Dongducheon, South Korea.
+Leidos is looking for a rotational Military Family Life Counselor to support Camp Casey in South Korea near Dongducheon.

 A career of purpose—serving our nation’s military children and families—is open for you, an empathetic, supportive and motivational licensed counselor who can proactively help military service members and their families overcome common challenges such as deployment, frequent relocation, job stress and life away from home.

 Leidos partners with the Department of Defense’s (DoD’s) Military and Family Life Counseling (MFLC) Program to provide highly confidential counseling services and support to military service members and their families.
 Non-medical counseling is preventive in nature and aims to address and solve issues before they become more harmful problems.

 Many people like you, who have behavioral or mental health experience, are finding satisfaction in the non- medical counseling profession.
 Your education and experience can more effectively help people navigate life’s challenges when you’re not spending long hours completing billing and documentation, filing paperwork or sitting at a desk all day.
 The MFLC model emphasizes simple and easy documentation used for reporting activity only: